mobsites/Cosmos.Identity/README.md

 ## Getting Started

-Using the default implementation of Cosmos Identity is fairly straightforward:
+Using the default implementation of Cosmos Identity is fairly straightforward.
+Just follow the steps outlined below.

+**NOTE: There is one caveat to keep in mind when using the default implementation—the partition key path will be set to `/PartitionKey` for a newly created identity container.
+If the container to be used for the identity store already exists, then the container must have a partition key path of `/PartitionKey` in order to use the default implementation, else a custom extended Cosmos Identity approach must be used (see further down below for guidance).**

 1. Install via [Nuget.org](https://www.nuget.org/packages/Mobsites.AspNetCore.Identity.Cosmos)